Resident Fellowship Competition

 Fellowships will normally provide partial release from teaching duties to facilitate concentration on a research project.
 You must be free from administrative responsibilities and teach at a reduced course load during the Fellowship.

 Your department/faculty will arrange for partial teaching release funding with the Institute.
 This will be a full-course equivalent course release (2HCE).
+Fellows will recieve one HCE course release each term, unless alternative arrangements are made with the director.
 Fellows will not receive a direct stipend.

 You will conduct your research at the Institute.
 You will share your research in an in-house seminar, and involve yourself in the community of scholars working at the Institute.
+Fellows will offer a public lecture on the results of their research, either during the Fellowship year or the year following, in consultation with the director.
 You should acknowledge CIH support in all oral and written publications that result from the supported research.

 The Calgary Institute for the Humanities invites applications for Fellowships to full time faculty at the University of Calgary to conduct research at the Institute during the academic year 2022-23.
 All scholars with teaching appointments at the University of Calgary that continue through the 2022-23 academic year are eligible to apply.
 Awards are subject to budgetary approval.

 Applicants whom the committee judge to be on the verge of a significant scholarly advancement may be considered for the Wayne O. McCready Resident Fellowship for an Emerging Scholar.
 Candidates will be considered from the general pool of applicants; no separate application or information is required.
 Similarly, the Naomi Lacey Resident Fellowship will be awarded to an applicant from the general pool.